United States Air Force Academy Cadet Chapel: Jewish chapel

 The Jewish chapel is also on the lower level.
 Seating 100, it is circular, with a diameter of 42 ft and a height of 19 ft.
 It is enclosed by a vertical grill with inserts of clear glass opening to the foyer.
 The circular form and transparent walls were used to suggest a tent-like structure.
-The floor is paved with Jerusalem brownstone, donated by the Israeli Defense Forces.
+The floor is paved with Jerusalem brownstone, donated by the Israel Defense Forces.

 The walls of the foyer are purple stained glass panels alternating with green and blue stained accent windows.
 The circular walls of the synagogue are panels of translucent glass separated by stanchions of Israeli cypress.
 The paintings, done by Shlomo Katz in 1985 and 1986, depict a Biblical story.
 They are divided into three groups; brotherhood, flight (in honor of the Air Force) and justice.

 The focal point of the Jewish chapel is the Aron Kodesh, which shelters the Scrolls of the Torah, to the right of which hangs the Ner Tamid.
 In the foyer of the chapel is a display cabinet with a Torah Scroll that was saved from the Nazis during World War II.
 It was found in Poland in 1989 in an abandoned warehouse and donated to the Jewish chapel in April 1990.
 This "Holocaust Torah" is dedicated to the memory of all of those who fought against the Nazis.